Hurricane Carol: Aftermath

 Governor of Rhode Island Dennis J. Roberts declared martial law for the state after Carol caused heavy damage.
 In Massachusetts, the National Guard were deployed to six towns to prevent looting.
 National Guardsmen flew a plane of dry ice from Newark, New Jersey to Boston to assist the widespread areas without power and refrigeration.
 Widespread areas were without power for days, and in some areas for up to a week, until crews could repair downed lines.
 Spoiled food due to lack of refrigeration resulted in about $1 million in losses.
 Power crews from elsewhere in the United States arrived to assist in the restoration.
 Workers quickly removed trees from highways.
 Damaged factories in Rhode Island prevented employees from working for three weeks after the storm.
 The steeple of the Old North Church in Boston was rebuilt in 1955, after residents throughout the country provided $150,000 in donations.
 Governor of Maine Burton M. Cross declared a state of emergency for the state.
 The Small Business Administration declared six counties in Maine as disaster areas.
 In the days after the storm, President of the United States Dwight Eisenhower declared Massachusetts and Rhode Island as federal disaster areas.
 The federal government provided financial aid, amounting to $1.5 million in Massachusetts.
 The president ordered for troops to assist in the aftermath.
 The American Red Cross quickly deployed teams to the most affected areas, feeding hundreds of families.
 About 12 days after Carol struck New England, Hurricane Edna struck eastern Massachusetts, causing an additional $40 million in damage and 20 deaths.
 More disaster aid was provided after the second hurricane.

-The high damage caused by Hurricane Carol and other hurricanes in 1954 prompted the United States government to devote research to set up the National Hurricane Research Project.
+The heavy damage caused by this and other hurricanes in 1954 prompted the United States government to devote research to set up the National Hurricane Research Project.
 Hurricane Hunters and the Weather Bureau collected data on subsequent hurricanes to determine their structure, as well as attempted to weaken storms with silver iodide via Project Stormfury.

-Due to the high damage, the name Carol was removed from the naming list for 10 years.
-The name was reused in the 1965 season, but was retroactively retired, and it will never again be used for an Atlantic hurricane.
-Carol was the first Atlantic hurricane name in history to be retired.
-It was replaced with Camille for the first and only time in 1969.
+Due to the heavy damage, the name Carol was removed from the tropical storm naming list for 10 years.
+The name was reused in the 1965 season, but was permanently retired in the spring of 1969, as the 1954 hurricane was still an active subject of research.
+The selected replacement name, Camille, was used soon thereafter during the 1969 season.